-Completion of the new container yard, which will comprise 10 container blocks and allow six-high stacking, is scheduled for early 2019.
-The yard will add 18,000 TEU (twenty-foot equivalent unit) of stacking capacity to the 130,000 TEU already available at what is the UK’s largest container port.
+The latest project at Suffolk port involves the design and construction of 13 hectares of paved container yard directly behind berth 9.
+Completion of the new container yard, which will compromise 10 container blocks and allow six-high stacking, is scheduled for early 2019.
+The yard will ad 18,000 TRU (Twenty-foot Equivalent Unit) of stacking capacity to the 130,000 TEU already available at what is the UK’s largest container port.

 Currently the Felixstowe project is working on their connecting rail network; currently the single track railway line only runs with one carriage to carry passengers to two lines.
 The updates will add an additional line to allow an increase in the number of trains able to run between Ipswich and Felixstowe, a new bridleway bridge and make changes to six level crossings along the line.